seanhenry/SwiftMockGeneratorForXcode/README.md

 Many thanks to the contributors of [swift-ast](https://github.com/yanagiba/swift-ast) for a great lexer which has made writing a parser much easier.

 Many thanks to the contributors of [kotlin-native](https://github.com/JetBrains/kotlin-native) for a Kotlin LLVM backend which enables code sharing between the Xcode and AppCode plugins.

+Many thanks to the contributors of [GRMustache](https://github.com/groue/GRMustache) for a enabling great Mustache test double templates.

 And special thanks to everyone who is contributing by raising issues and feature requests.